-During the six months ended June 30, 2017, 45.215 million phantom units were awarded to executive officers and key management, none of which had fully vested as of June 30, 2017.
-The time vesting component vests equally over four years.
-A specified transaction being consummated is not within the control of the Company, and has therefore been deem not probable.
-As a result no expense has been recognized relating to the 2017 grant.
+During the nine months ended September 30, 2017, 45.2 million phantom units were awarded to executive officers and key management, none of which had fully vested as of September 30, 2017.
+The time vesting component vests equally over 4 years.
+A specified transaction being consummated is not within the control of the company, and has therefore been deem not probable.
+As a result no expense has been recognized relating to this grant.

-The phantom unit agreements call for each phantom unit to be settled for one unit unless the board of directors of the Company, in its discretion, elects to pay an amount of cash equal to the fair market value of one unit on the full vesting date.
-As of June 30, 2017, there were 50.987 million phantom units granted, none of which had fully vested.
-There were no expenses relating to the phantom units recorded during the six months ended June 30, 2017 and 2016.
+The phantom unit agreements call for each phantom unit to be settled for one unit unless the Board, in its discretion elects to pay an amount of cash equal to the fair market value of a unit on the full vesting date.
+As of September 30, 2017, there were approximately 51 million phantom units granted, none of which had fully vested.
+There were no expenses relating to the phantom units recorded during the nine months ended September 30, 2017 and 2016.